LornaLynch/minecraft-photobooth/worksheet.md

 ## Putting it all together

 Now you have a working photobooth, we need to add the camera to take a picture.
-We will add a quick reminder to smile and then call the PiCamera function `take_the_pic`.
+We will add a quick reminder to smile and then call the picamera function `take_the_pic`.

 1. Add the instructions to send messages to Minecraft and the call to `take_the_pic` inside your `if` statement: